Any2HRTF/PPM/README.md

 - Blender model ARI_PPM_v1 (armature and object definitions)

 ## Releases ##
 The latest release version can be downloaded from the [releases page](https://github.com/Any2HRTF/PPM/releases).
+Please note that the development of the MATLAB-Python-Blender interface is stopped after release version 1.6.0 and continued for the Python-only version.
+Bug fixes for the MATLAB-Python-Blender interface will be on available on branch matlab.

 ## References ##
 The PPM was developed at the Acoustics Research Institute (ARI) of the